JUUL Litigation and Regulatory Updates

 Vaping Manufacturer Fights for its Life in the U.S.

-JUUL Labs, the manufacturer of the most popular nicotine vaping product, is facing numerous lawsuits across the United States over the ways that its sales and marketing practices allegedly led to the explosion of youth vaping problems.
-Some litigation may be concluding, while other lawsuits and actions by regulatory agencies continue forward.
-The litigation is costing JUUL huge amounts of money to fight and resolve the actions, while regulators may effectively put the company out of business.
+JUUL Labs, the manufacturer of the most popular nicotine vaping product, is facing numerous lawsuits across the United States over how its sales and marketing practices allegedly led to the explosion of youth vaping problems.
+Some litigation may be concluding while other lawsuits and regulatory agency actions continue.
+The litigation costs JUUL vast amounts of money to fight and resolve the actions, while regulators may effectively put the company out of business.

 Tentative $438 Million Settlement for JUUL Litigation with More Than Thirty States

-In September 2022, JUUL agreed to pay more than $438 million to resolve investigatory actions by more than 30 states into claims that the way in which the company has marketed its product has led to a crisis of teenage vaping in the United States.
-This tentative settlement prohibits JUUL from doing things that it has mostly already ceased doing or insisted it never did — marketing directly to youth, primarily with flavored nicotine pods allegedly aimed squarely at children.
-Investigations by the states also produced evidence the company had intentionally hired young models to push its products and favored youth-friendly social media venues to appeal to teens.
-One study discovered that some 45% of JUUL followers on Twitter were teens under the age of eighteen.
+In September 2022, JUUL agreed to pay more than $438 million to resolve investigatory actions by more than 30 states into claims that how the company has marketed its product has led to a crisis of teenage vaping in the United States.
+This tentative settlement prohibits JUUL from doing things it has mostly ceased doing or insisted it never did — marketing directly to youth, primarily with flavored nicotine pods allegedly aimed squarely at children.
+State investigations also produced evidence that the company had intentionally hired young models to push its products and favored youth-friendly social media venues to appeal to teens.
+One study discovered that some 45% of JUUL followers on Twitter were teens under eighteen.

-The tentative settlement specifically prohibits JUUL from using anyone under age 35 in visual ads for its products, and the company insists it has already changed its marketing aim toward being an aid for adult smokers trying to quit cigarettes, saying that its mission is “. . . to transition adult smokers away from cigarettes . . . while combating underage use. . . .”
+The tentative settlement prohibits JUUL from using anyone under age 35 in visual ads for its products.
+The company insists it has already changed its marketing aim toward being an aid for adult smokers trying to quit cigarettes, saying that its mission is “. . . to transition adult smokers away from cigarettes . . . while combating underage use. . . .”

 Other Legal Difficulties for JUUL Continue

-While this major settlement resolves a large portion of JUUL’s legal and regulatory problems, other actions remain.
-In addition to this case and prior settlements with a handful of other states, JUUL still faces:
+While this significant settlement resolves many of JUUL’s legal and regulatory problems, other actions remain.
+In addition to this case and prior settlements with a handful of other states, JUUL still faces the following:

 • Lawsuits by other individual states, including California and New York.